 Rating: 4 out of 5 stars

-Here’s a map of the beginning of Horseshoe Bend Overlook
+Here’s a map of the beginning of Horseshoe Bend Overlook.

-Horseshoe Bend Hike in Arizona
+Starting at the trailhead of the Horseshoe Bend hike in Arizona

 The trailhead begins just 5 kilometers (3 miles) south of Page along US 89.
 It’s very easy to find and there is a big car park but you can use these directions to make sure you don’t miss it.
 It will cost you $10 to park your car which is valid for one entry only.
 It might seem like a lot for parking but it’s totally worth it.
 Spend the money and enjoy an awesome view!